wp-plugins/bulletproof-security/readme.txt

 = Is BulletProof Security Network/Multisite Compatible? =

-Yes, BulletProof Security works on Network/Multisite websites.
+Yes.
+BulletProof Security works on Network/Multisite site types.
 Both subdirectory and subdomain .htaccess code is written/created for your specific Network/Multisite site based on your WordPress installation version (pre 3.5 or 3.5+).
 The BulletProof Security plugin can be Network Activated or you can allow BulletProof Security to be activated individually on each Network/Multisite subsite or of course you can choose not to Network Activate BulletProof Security or allow the BPS plugin on subsites.
 Super Admins will see BPS Dashboard Alerts and other Status displays on the Primary Site only.
 Administrators can activate or deactivate BulletProof Security on subsites if you allow this on your Network/Multisite website.
 The BPS Primary Site Menus will display all BPS menus.
-The BPS Subsite Menus will display: Login Security, Maintenance Mode, System Info & UI Theme Skin menus.
+The BPS Subsite Menus will display: Login Security, Maintenance Mode, System Info & UI|UX Theme Skin menus.
 All BulletProof Security features are not available on subsites since Network/Multisite subsites are virtual and do not have physical website folders.
 All BulletProof Security features work sitewide and affect all other virtual subsites.
 Login Security and Maintenance Mode work independently on each subsite.

 * Login Security works individually for each specific subsite.
 Login Security has all the same functionality on Network/Multisite subsites with these exceptions: Login Security email alerting is not available for subsites.
 * Maintenance Mode works individually for each specific subsite.
 MMode has all the same functionality on Network/Multisite subsites with these exceptions: BackEnd Maintenance is not available on subsites & these Primary site options are not available on subsites: Put The Primary Site And All Subsites In Maintenance Mode & Put All Subsites In Maintenance Mode, But Not The Primary Site.